Best Health Insurance for Seniors & Retirees (2026 Plan Year)

 Finding affordable health insurance as a senior under 65 is challenging.
 You're paying peak premiums before Medicare kicks in.
 We designed our research to identify which insurers offer the best value for 60-year-olds bridging the coverage gap until Medicare eligibility.

-We compared health insurance companies by analyzing four key factors that matter most to early retirees:
+We compared health insurance companies by analyzing three key factors that matter most to early retirees:

-Maximum out-of-pocket score (20%): The MOOP caps what you'll pay annually for covered services beyond your premiums.
+• Maximum out-of-pocket: The MOOP caps what you'll pay annually beyond premiums.
 Lower MOOPs score better since unexpected medical costs can derail retirement plans.

-Claims denial score (10%): Lower denial rates mean fewer fights to get covered services paid.
-Insurers denying fewer claims score higher.
+Denial rate score (10%): Lower denial rates mean fewer fights to get covered services paid.
+Insurers denying fewer claims score highest.

 Our Sample Profile